Eva70732/Get-and-Clean-Data_Project/CodeBook.md

 ## Instructions

 According to the Coursera Project assignment we should create one R script called run_analysis.R that does the following:

-1. Merges the training and the test sets to create one data set:
+1.Merges the training and the test sets to create one data set:

 *   download and read datasets into R using read.table()
 *   merge data to the final common dataset using rbind() and cbind()

-2. Extracts only the measurements on the mean and standard deviation for each measurement:
+2.Extracts only the measurements on the mean and standard deviation for each measurement:

 *   find column numbers which contains "mean()" or "std()" using grep()
 *   subset final dataset with this column numbers

-3. Uses descriptive activity names to name the activities in the data set:
+3.Uses descriptive activity names to name the activities in the data set:

 *   using sapply() and switch() replace Activities variable codes with connected activities labels
 *   please double-check that your Activity variable is an _atomic_ variable

-4. Appropriately labels the data set with descriptive variable names:
+4.Appropriately labels the data set with descriptive variable names:

 *   this step was done in Step 1-3 so just take some break for double-check using names() or head()

-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject:
+5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject:

 *   using melt() and dcast() functions we receive new data average which is grouped by subject, by activity
 *   use write.table() with argument row.name=FALSE to save this data as .txt file